Jeff Zimbalist: Skywalkers, 11 Minutes, With This Breath I Fly, Invisible Beauty, The War For Football (2022—2024)

-In 2022, Zimbalist executive produced and directed the series 11 Minutes, which became the highest rated documentary or documentary series on Paramount+ since the streamer launched.
-He also executive produced With This Breath I Fly about two women incarcerated in Afghanistan for so-called "moral crimes."
-With This Breath I Fly won 10 film festival awards.
+In 2022, Zimbalist executive produced and directed the series 11 Minutes, which became the highest rated documentary program on Paramount+ since the streamer launched and received an Emmy nomination for Outstanding Current Affairs Documentary, won two gold medals at the New York TV & Film Awards for best nonfiction series and best direction, and won the Christopher Award in 2023.

+Alongside Angelina Jolie, he also executive produced With This Breath I Fly about two women incarcerated in Afghanistan for so-called "moral crimes."
+With This Breath I Fly won 13 film festival awards.